 A consequence of the first rule is that if changes to a shareable file are permitted by the file's security conditions, then the file can be changed by one application while it is currently selected and being used by a second application.
-Descriptions of individual commands include the details of behavior interaction in the shareable case.
+Descriptions of individual commands include the details of behaviour interaction in the shareable case.

 A consequence of the second rule is that an application acquires exclusive access to a not-shareable file by successfully selecting it.
-Access by any other application, including an attempt to select the file, shall return an error indication.
+Access by any other application, including an attempt to select the file, shall return the status word'6985' (Conditions of use not satisfied).

-For the purpose of this subsection, concurrent access to a file by two executing instances of a single application is considered to be accessed by two different applications.
+For the purpose of this clause, concurrent access to a file by two executing instances of a single application is considered to be accessed by two different applications.

 For shareable files, file access shall be managed independently for each accessing application.
-In particular, a recordbased file shall have a different record pointer for each accessing application.
+In particular, a recordbased file and a BER-TLV structure file shall have different pointers for each accessing application.